 About Pocketful of Bunnies

-Pocketful Of Bunnies is a small hobby rabbitry run by a youth breeder in South-Eastern Ohio.
+Pocketful Of Bunnies is a small hobby rabbitry owned and managed by a youth breeder in South-Eastern Ohio.
 I strive to produce colorful Holland Lops that conform to the Standard of Perfection, with good personalities and health.
 My Holland Lop bloodlines are from some of the top breeders!

 I am a proud member of the ARBA and HLRSC - Rabbitry registration pending!